AndyyyYuuu/lm-is-compressor/README.md

 # Language Model-Based Text Compressor

 This repository is a demonstration of using a language model to perform lossless compression on natural langage.
+It shows that the use of GPT-2 as part of a text compression algorithm, albeit extremely slow to run, can achieve a compression rate of around 20% on English natural language.
 Whether you're a novice programmer or experienced computer scientists, I hope you'll find this experiment interesting/informative.

 > ## Table of Contents
 > 1. [Run the Experiment](#run-the-experiment)